BunsenFeng/FactKB/README.md

 Six folders in `kg/` represent each knowledge graph, four folders in `data/` represent each dataset (`fact` for FactCollect, the others you could probably tell which is which).

+`mkdir models` and `mkdir weights` to create two directories to store pretrained and trained models.

 ### Step 1: synthetic KG-based factuality pretraining data generation

 Generate with the three factuality pretraining strategies: